zoltrain/www/source/blog/2014-07-28-terraform.html.markdown

 * [GitHub](https://github.com/hashicorp/terraform) -
   The source code for Terraform is hosted on GitHub here if you want to dive right in.
-We recommend reading the documentation before diving into a code, since an understanding of how Terraform works will help greatly in understanding the implementation.
+We recommend reading the documentation before diving into code, since an understanding of how Terraform works will help greatly in understanding the implementation.